aaronNGi/petopts/README.md

-Unlike most (bash) option parser frameworks, where the complexity can easily dwarf that of the actual script, petopts is purposefully made as simple and concice as possible.
+Unlike most (bash) option parser frameworks, where the complexity can easily dwarf that of the actual script, petopts is purposefully made as simple and concise as possible.

  Features
 ------------------------------------------------------------------------

-* Very minimal
-* Simple to use
+* Easy to use
+* Minimal/simple
 * Portable
-* POSIX utility conventions compliance
 * No GNU style long options
 * No optional parameters
 * Count of option occurrences
 * Short usage message
 * Support `--` argument to indicates the end of the options
 * Proper separation of option parsing and handling
+* POSIX utility conventions compliance

  Usage